CrossFit is EVERYWHERE these days.

-- Competition – it’s amazing how much further you’ll push yourself when surrounded by other people cheering you on and competing with them.
+- Competition – It’s amazing how much further you’ll push yourself when surrounded by other people cheering you on and competing with you.

 - It introduces SO MANY people to weight lifting, especially women who would have never ever attempted to get off the treadmill and strength train.
 It’s like a gateway workout – you learn what you love and can specialize further from there.